sjessa/NucleoATAC/README.md

 If you want to easily read in NucleoATAC outputs into R for further processing or exploration, check out [NucleoATACR](https://github.com/GreenleafLab/NucleoATACR/)

 Currently NucleoATAC only supports Python 2.7 (No Python 3).
-If anyone is interested in adding Python 3 support, pull requests welcome :smile: